andyzito/obsidian-nice-kbds/README.md

 You may force a `<kbd>` by using the `«»` syntax.
 These wrapper characters are configurable.

-This functionality should integrate seamlessly with the auto matching.
+This functionality works interoperably with the auto matching.
 Examples:
 - «⌘⇧A»
 - «Ctrl» + «Shift» «+A»
 - «CMD» + OPT + F12